tylerreckart/react-energize/README.md

 - [API](#api)

 ## What is `react-energize`
-`react-energize` is, at it's core, a [higher-order compnoent](https://reactjs.org/docs/higher-order-components.html) that allows you to inject state or utilize lifecycle methods when working with stateless components.
+`react-energize` is, at it's core, a [HOC](https://reactjs.org/docs/higher-order-components.html) that allows you to inject state or utilize lifecycle methods when working with stateless components.

 ## Why this Exists
-Well, as you know, when working with stateless components in React, you'll sometimes find yourself wanted to call a lifecycle method or inject a small piece of state into your component without having to write it from the ground up.
-That's what `energize` allows you to do.
+Well, as you know, when working with stateless components in React, you'll sometimes find yourself wanted to call a lifecycle method or inject a small piece of state into your component without having to completely rewrite the component.

 ## Install
 ```sh